 If you’ve always been afraid of math, it’s never too late to face that fear and get rid of it by discovering your ability to learn the subject.
 Yes, math can be learned.
 Here are tips to study math to prepare for your GED test:

-- Let go of negative beliefs about math.
 Again, it all begins with your attitude towards math.
 Believe that math can be learned.
 If you encounter a difficult math problem, it just means you need to work harder and try harder to arrive at the right question.
 It means you need to understand the principles, instead of merely memorizing them.

-- Practice daily.
 Take GED math practice tests to test your understanding of concepts you have just learned.
 By practicing, you will be able to spot your weak areas and strengthen new skills.
 It will help you remember how to solve particular problems.

-- Time yourself when taking practice tests.
 The pressure of taking tests within a limited amount of time is a source of anxiety for math students and GED test-takers.
 The best way to manage this kind of anxiety is to time yourself when taking practice tests.
 You’ll be able to check your performance, see where you need to improve and gain confidence in your ability to complete the test within the time limit.

 Math is difficult only because you have been repeatedly told and convinced that it is.
 Go out of your comfort zone and start learning math the right way.
 Don’t waste your mental energy on worrying about failing the subject.
 You’ll be amazed to discover that you can learn math and be good at it.